$sl(2,\mathds{C})\times D$ symmetry and conformal primary basis for massless fields: Correspondence between the 4D bulk scaling dimension and 2D celestial conformal weights

-where $o^{AB\cdots}$ denotes the spinor field produced by the product of $m$ $o$s and $\iota^{CD\cdots}$ denotes the spinor field produced by the product of $n$ $\iota$s.
-With this, we can construct the following linearly independent on-shell conformal primary wavefunctions for the massless spinor fields with negative helicity $s$
+\end{widetext} where $o^{AB\cdots}$ denotes the spinor field produced by the product of $m$ $o$s and $\iota^{CD\cdots}$ denotes the spinor field produced by the product of $n$ $\iota$s.
+With this, we can construct the following linearly independent on-shell conformal primary wavefunctions for the massless spinor field with negative helicity $s$

 where we have used $D_{AA'}D^{AB'}=\frac{1}{2}x^2\delta_{A'}{}^{B'}$ with the scalar function defined as $\phi^\Delta(x)=\frac{1}{(q\cdot x)^\Delta}$.
 It is noteworthy that besides the first and third kinds of on-shell conformal primary wavefunctions, which are familiar to the community and related to each other by the so-called shadow transformation, we also find the second kind of on-shell conformal primary wavefunctions for $s\le -1$.
 According to Table.\ref{list1}, we further list the celestial conformal weights and bulk scaling dimension for the above explicit on-shell conformal primary wavefunctions in Table \ref{list2}\footnote{It is noteworthy that the second kind of on-shell conformal primary wavefunctions displays a different correspondence between the celestial spin and bulk helicity from the first and third ones, whose celestial spin is related to the bulk helicity simply by $J=\pm s$.}.
 Whence we obtain a definite relationship between the celestial conformal weights and bulk scaling dimension for each on-shell conformal primary wavefunction, i.e.,